seapagan/sp-build/README.md

 - Babel for Javascript files to transpile to backwards-compatible code.
 - JS and CSS are compressed and named with a Hash for each code change.
 The HTML file is automatically updated with these.
+- CSS modules are enabled for CSS, SCSS and SASS files.
 - ESLint(JS), StyleLint(CSS) and HTML-Validate (HTML) are run automatically.
 - SCSS and SASS automatically detected and compiled on the fly.
 - Typescript is integrated.
 You can use either TS or JS as required.